 the provisions of the Act, the accounting and auditing standards and matters which are required to be included in the audit report

-specified under Section 143(10) of the Act.
-Those Standards require that we comply with ethical requirements and plan and perform
+Auditing specified under Section 143(10) of the Act.
+Those Standards require that we comply with ethical requirements and plan and

-the audit to obtain reasonable assurance about whether the Standalone financial statements are free from material misstatement.
+perform the audit to obtain reasonable assurance about whether the Standalone financial statements are free from material

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Standalone financial

-of the Standalone financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal
+misstatement of the Standalone financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor

-financial control relevant to the Company’s preparation of the Standalone financial statements, that give a true and fair vie w, in order
+considers internal financial control relevant to the Company's preparation of the Standalone financial statements, that give a true and

-accounting estimates made by the Company’s Directors, as well as evaluating the overall presentation of the Standalone financial
+reasonableness of the accounting estimates made by the Company's Directors, as well as evaluating the overall presentation of the

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis of our audit opinion on the